Frijol/climate-change/notes/solutions/agriculture.md

 ## Animal farming
 * Grazing animals seek varied and nutritious diets.
 That's why you see them reaching through fencelines.
 [Barber, 61][Barber]

+## Fish
+* Fish are 16% of global human protein consumption, 21% in Africa, 28% in Asia, 50% of available protein in Bangladesh [Naam, 48][Naam]

 {% include "../../BIBLIOGRAPHY.md" %}